shoebot/jupyter-shoebot/README.md

 ## Acknowledgements

-This plugin's structure was heavily inspired by the [Jupyter bash kernel](https://github.com/takluyver/bash_kernel).
+This plugin's workings and install script are based on [cairo-jupyter](https://github.com/fomightez/cairo-jupyter)'s, and its structure was heavily inspired by the [Jupyter bash kernel](https://github.com/takluyver/bash_kernel).